Location: Baltimore, Maryland

-The CME Coordinator is a professional meeting planner in the Office of Continuing Medical Education (OCME) and develops and executes all aspects of Continuing Medical Education (CME) programs sponsored by Johns Hopkins University School of Medicine.
+WE are seeking a CME Coordinator who is a professional meeting planner in the Office of Continuing Medical Education (OCME) and develops and executes all aspects and formats of Continuing Medical Education (CME) programs sponsored by Johns Hopkins University School of Medicine.
 Medical meetings range in attendance from 50 to over 1,000 with budgets from $30,000 to over $600,000.
 The CME Coordinator functions within the guidelines of the American Council for Continuing Medical Education (ACCME) under the auspices of the OCME and in collaboration with the faculty course director, a Johns Hopkins University faculty member.
-The CME Coordinator exercises autonomous and independent judgment to plan meetings
+The CME Coordinator exercises autonomous and independent judgment to plan meetings.

 Financial and Budget Analyses